 Image Source

-Airbyte supports over 200 data sources, including popular databases, warehouses, and data lakes as destinations.
+Airbyte supports over 200 data sources, encompassing popular databases, data warehouses, and data lakes as destinations.
+It maintains a clear grading system for its connectors:

 It has several grading systems for its connectors: